Website security; something that you don’t pay attention to unless some creepy malware or malicious code harms your website.

 You can check whether the theme you are using is ship-shape using Theme Authenticity Checker plugins.
 This plugin checks for malicious and unwanted scripts and code blocks in your theme.

 Now, these updates do not add new functionalities, they address old bugs, and more importantly, they fix security issues if any.
-That’s why updating themes, plugins and the WordPress is critical and goes a long way in protecting your website.
+That’s why updating themes, plugins and WordPress is critical and goes a long way in protecting your website.

 So, however irritating and annoying it is to take backups, make sure you take them because we have to update everything.

-Now let us move on to some different techniques
+Now let us move on to some different techniques to secure your WordPress installation.

 Hide your login link